Satánico pandemonium: Production

 Shooting began in the spring of 1974 in the convents at Tepoztlán, Morelos and Morelia, Michoacán in Mexico.
 It was inspired by Ken Russell’s The Devils.
 The film inspired Salma Hayek's character Santanico Pandemonium in From Dusk Till Dawn.

 Release

 It premiered on 26 June 1975 as La sexorcista in the cinemas in Mexico and was released on 24 October 1987 as Satanic Pandemonium: The Sexorcist by Eagle Video on VHS.
 The DVD was released on 31 May 2005 by Mondo Macabro in the United States.

 Soundtrack

 The score was composed by Gustavo César Carrión.

 Genre

-The film apparently is a delirious amalgam of the then popular materials from Satan, witch hunter horror and nunsploitation.
+The film is a amalgam of witch hunter horror and nunsploitation.